applauncher-team/applauncher/README.md

 class WebBundle(object):
     def __init__(self):
         # I dont need any configuration so I simply ignore the field config_mapping

-        zope.event.subscribers.append(self.event_listener)
+        self.event_listeners = [
+            (InjectorReadyEvent, self.event_listener)
+        ]

     def event_listener(self, event):
-        if isinstance(event, kernel.InjectorReadyEvent):
         # When the injection is ready, we request the blueprints array
         # provided by the WebApiBundl
         bp = inject.instance(ApiBlueprints)
         bp.append(my_blueprint)
         # that's all, later the WebApiBundle will run this blueprint

 ```